hevav/TchuBBak/README.md

 TchuBBak has a `VoiceAdapter` class to change AudioHandlers (temp/perm)

 ## Todo:
--   Translate VoiceRecognition to other languages
+-   Remove hardcode from Module(move onMessage and onVoice to Triggers)
+-   Simplify Music module

 ## Used libraries
 -   [`log4j2`](https://github.com/apache/logging-log4j2) - Logging